-The government of the United States, for all its majesty, is a government of limited powers.
+The government of the United States, for all its majesty, is a limited government of limited powers.
 It operates under the terms of a fundamental charter — a written Constitution — which specifies what it may do, and also what it may not do, and which fixes certain procedures for its dealings with its citizens.

 If a Constitution is to have force and meaning, the restraints which it imposes on the government — which is to say on the will of the majority — must by implemented by men as detached as may be from political pressures and popular passions.
 In the American governmental structure, this responsibility is assigned to a Supreme Court….